ME-ICA/tedana/docs/denoising.rst

 2. Provide sample code using common code to perform each type of denoising.
 3. Describe how to incorporate external regressors (e.g., motion parameters) into the denoising step.

+.. admonition:: Which should you use?

+  The decision about which denoising approach you should use depends on a number of factors.

+  The main difference between orthogonalizing and non-aggressive is that with orthogonalization, all the variance common across the accepted and rejected components is put in the accepted basket and therefore it is not removed in the nuisance regression.
+  In contrast, with the non-aggressive denoising, the shared variance is smartly split during the estimation process and therefore some amount is removed.

 Let's start by loading the necessary data.

 .. tab:: Python